catelevator/catelevator/README.md

 ### Templates

-##### Feature Recognition
+##### Feature Finding

-Peasant decides if the data has a specified object.
+User circles where the specified object is located in the data.

-##### Feature Detection
+##### Inquiry

-Peasant discovers where the specified object is in the data.
+User selects one of provided answers using the given data. <-- not worded right.

 ##### Change Detection

-Peasant detects the change between two items of data.
+User detects the change between two items of data.

-##### Captcha Solving
+##### Evaluation

-Peasant figures out what the data says.
+User enters text that provides feedback on the given data.

 ##### Video Time Tagging

-Peasant determines the time in which a certain event happens in the data.
+User determines the time in which a certain event happens in the data.

 ##### Impression Measuring

-Peasant expresses the level of specified feeling upon looking at the data.
+User expresses the level of specified feeling upon looking at the data.